-- 1. The majority of the land is held by the Company under a long-term lease from the Israeli Land Authority ("ILA"), which has not yet provided approval for the change of control of the Company. - 2.
-The Irish facility is a discontinued operation and is held for sale.
+1. The majority of the land is held by the Company under a long-term lease from the Israeli Land Authority ("ILA"), which has not yet provided approval for the change of control of the Company.

+2. The Irish facility is a discontinued operation and is held for sale.

-From January 1, 2010 through March 31, 2013, we invested \$23.1 million in property, plant and equipment ("PP&E").
+From January 1, 2011 through March 31, 2014, we invested \$38.6 million in property, plant and equipment ("PP&E").
 Most of these projects have been completed and are subject to depreciation in accordance with our accounting policy of capitalizing costs that are direct and incremental to the activities required to bring the facilities to commercial production.

 Our plant, research and office facilities in Haifa Bay, Israel, are located in a complex of buildings with an aggregate area of 890,000 square feet.
 We lease much of the land underlying these facilities from the ILA pursuant to long-term ground leases that expire between 2018 and 2058.
 We have the option to renew each lease for an additional 49 years.
-We also lease approximately 10,000 square feet of adjacent space in Haifa Bay.
-The lease for this property commenced on September 30, 1994.
-For additional information, please refer to Note 2.i. and 2.j.to our consolidated financial statements included elsewhere in this 2011 Annual Report.
+On February 10, 2014, we entered into a purchase agreement to purchase approximately 10,000 square feet of adjacent space in Haifa Bay.
+We had previously been leasing the property under a lease agreement commenced on September 30, 1994.
+For additional information, please refer to Note 2.i. and 2.j. to our consolidated financial statements included elsewhere in this 2014 Annual Report.